jakelandis/elasticsearch/CONTRIBUTING.md

 #### The short version

-   1. Always add Javadoc to new code.
+   1. Always item Javadoc to new code.
    2. Add Javadoc to existing code if you can.
    3. Document the "why", not the "how", unless that's important to the "why".
    4. Don't document anything trivial or obvious (e.g. getters and setters).
-In other words, the Javadoc should add some value.
+In other words, the Javadoc should item some value.

 #### The long version

-   1. If you add a new Java package, please also add package-level Javadoc that explains what the package is for.
+   1. If you item a new Java package, please also item package-level Javadoc that explains what the package is for.
 This can just be a reference to a more foundational / parent package if appropriate.
 An example would be a package hierarchy for a new feature or plugin -